Reminder: Off-payroll working rules from April 2021

 Under the new rules, workers can formally appeal a status decision, which provides for a 45-day period during which that decision can either be confirmed as correct or amended.
 This process can apply to both private and public sector engagements.

 HMRC guidance and CEST

 To help businesses prepare for, and operate the new rules, HMRC has published guidance, including targeted education packages, webinars, workshops and one-to-one sessions with businesses in particular sectors.
 HMRC continues also to enhance its ‘Check Employment Status for Tax’ (CEST) online tool, following negative feedback on previous versions and recent tax tribunal rulings that have contradicted status outcomes given by CEST.

 There remains strong opposition to these changes, with many claiming it will place unreasonable compliance and financial burdens on businesses who need to plan for and apply the new rules.

-Assuming the rules take effect from April 2020, businesses using contractors should by now have already carried out employment status audits and looked at their admin systems.
+Assuming the rules do take effect from April 2021, businesses using contractors should be looking carry out employment status audits and review their admin systems.
 Given the right approach and sufficient planning ahead, it may be possible in some cases to maintain a flexible workforce that remains outside of IR35.

 For some businesses, it will be necessary to seek urgent independent advice for professional opinions on employment status and help to identify areas of risk.

 We have considerable experience within Garbutt + Elliott on both employment status and IR35 matters and will be happy to provide assistance – for more information on any of these matters highlighted click here or alternatively email Richard Whitelock firstname.lastname@example.org.